DamirPe/todo-list-app/README.md

 ### Adding Tasks

-- First input is a number input made for adding randomly generated tasks.
+- First input is a number input made for adding randomly generated tasks from DummyJSON ToDo API.
 - Enter number(no more than 10 can be generated at onece) of randomly task in the input field.
 - Click the "Add" button to add the task.